aminomancer/uc.css.js/README.md

 ## **Scripts:**

-The files in the script folder are not content scripts like you'd load in Tampermonkey.
+The files in the [JS folder](/JS) are not content scripts like you'd load in Tampermonkey.
 They're meant to execute in the same context as Firefox's internal scripts.
 They're scripts for the Firefox frontend itself rather than for webpages.
-This is sort of analogous to gaining "privileges" to modify your UI document directly.
-With CSS alone you can only do so much.
-Even a lot of features that appear to be purely visual may require JavaScript, like the search engine icons shown in the GIF above.
+The Firefox UI is largely built with markup, styled with CSS, and dynamically modulated with JavaScript — just like a webpage.
+So to modify the UI visually, CSS is commonly used.
+But CSS can only do so much.
+Even some of this theme's features that appear to be purely visual may require JavaScript, like the search engine icons shown in the GIF above.

-They need to be loaded by an autoconfig script loader.
-I recommend [**fx-autoconfig by MrOtherGuy**](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
+These scripts need to be loaded by an autoconfig script loader.
+I recommend [**fx-autoconfig by MrOtherGuy**](https://github.com/MrOtherGuy/fx-autoconfig) which is robust and uses the safest method I'm aware of.
 Some of my scripts are not fully compatible with loaders other than MrOtherGuy's.
 In particular, most will be incompatible with xiaoxiaoflood's loader, and a few will be incompatible with Alice0775's loader.

 If you use any of my scripts, please disable telemetry by going to `about:preferences#privacy` and unticking the box towards the bottom that says "Allow Nightly to send technical and interaction data to Mozilla."
 Because we're modifying the way the browser's internal systems work, sending Mozilla data about your interactions is not only useless but actively confounding.
 Any interaction data emitted by functions that we modify with these scripts have the potential to confuse and mislead Firefox developers and waste valuable time.

 ### **Installation:**

-_*If you plan to install scripts in a **new** profile, make sure you run Firefox with that profile at least once before installing any scripts.
+_\* If you plan to install scripts in a **new** profile, make sure you run Firefox with that profile at least once before installing any scripts.
 If you're installing scripts on an existing profile that you've already used, then don't worry about this.
 When you first create a profile, Firefox needs to set some things up during runtime.
 Although CSS is fine, you don't want any third-party javascript running during this process.
 So launch Firefox with the appropriate profile, log into your Firefox account, (if you have one) then quit, install the scripts, and restart the application._

 You first need to find your Firefox installation folder.
 On Windows that's `C:/Program Files/Firefox Nightly/`.
 On Linux it should be `usr/lib/firefox/`.
 On macOS this is more complicated.
 You need to open the application file itself, probably in `Macintosh HD/Applications/`.
 It's the file you double-click to open Firefox, but it's actually a package, not a binary.
 If you right click it, there will be an option in the context menu labeled "Show Package Contents."
 Clicking this takes you to the app constants.
 From there, navigate to `Contents/Resources/` to reach the root directory.
 So whichever OS you're on, you should end up with...